MichaelR-4/MichaelR-4/README.md

 ## Hi, I'm Michael 👋🏽👨🏽‍💻
 # 💫 About Me:
 Nice to meet you!
-I come from a nontraditional background in sports medicine.
-Over the last couple of years I've transitioned into a career in software engineering.
-I've built a solid foundation in full-stack development.
-My passion for creating innovative solutions and my ability to learn quickly have fueled my journey.
-Take a look at my GitHub profile and see some of my latest projects.
-Let's connect and build something amazing together.
+I'm a software engineer with a unique background in sports medicine.
+I've transitioned into tech and built a solid foundation in full-stack development over the past 3+ years.
+My passion for innovation, coupled with my ability to learn quickly, drives me to create exceptional solutions.
+Check out my GitHub profile to see my latest projects.
+Let's connect and build something amazing together!"

 ## 🌐 Socials: